 Channel Payments for Ecosystem Services

-For Westcountry Rivers Trust the two pilot areas are located in the Tamar and South Devon, where we are building on our existing knowledge of the catchments, building new contacts and linking the project with other emerging activity such as Water Stewardship and Private Sector collaborations for mutual ambitions.
-Led by the University of Chichester, Other UK Partner organisations include Portsmouth Water, Southern Water, the Environment Agency and South Downs National Park Authority.
+Our two pilot areas are the Salcombe-Kingsbridge estuary, South Devon, and Roadford Lake, near Launceston in Cornwall.
+We are building on our existing knowledge of the catchments, creating new contacts and linking the project with other emerging activity such as Water Stewardship and private sector collaborations.
+Led by the University of Chichester, other UK partner organisations include Portsmouth Water, Southern Water, the Environment Agency and South Downs National Park Authority.